DevBigEazi/TicketCity/README.md

 - Successful events earn organizers a 5% discount on future stakes, up to a maximum of 15%
 - The stake serves as economic collateral for potential refunds if an event is determined to be fraudulent

-Attendance verification uses a cryptographic signature system that provides secure proof of attendance:
+Attendance verification has been enhanced with a more secure implementation using cryptographic signatures:

 1. Organizers set a verification code for attendees using `setEventVerificationCode()`
 2. Attendees verify their attendance by signing a message containing the verification code using `verifyAttendance()`